ECamper - Common Questions

 - Consumer Reports has consistently rated the Element very well.
 We have converted a number of well-cared for Elements with over 150,000 miles.

-We also launched a new Jeep camper in 2012 that shares many key parts with the ECamper.
+We also offer other campers that shares many key parts with the ECamper.
 This standarization across the line helps us to offer any parts or service that may be required in the future.

 Now that the last new Elements have vanished from dealerships, everyone considering an Ecamper asks us which year would be the best to convert.
 There’s no specific “perfect” Element for the ECamper, but here’s our opinion: